Why we need an outbreak plan

-A risk assessment will be carried out by Public Health England in the case of positive test results.
-They will then follow a pre-arranged process for creating an incident control team, if it is needed.
+A risk assessment is carried out by UK Health Security Agency in the event of positive test results.
+They will then follow a pre-arranged process for creating an Incident Management Team, if it is needed.

 The full process is available in the document below.

-If you think someone in your workplace, school or other setting has COVID-19, please let us know by emailing CV19notifications@westberks.gov.uk.
+If you think your workplace, school or other setting has an outbreak of COVID-19, please let us know by emailing CV19notifications@westberks.gov.uk.
 This is monitored 7 days a week, from 9am to 5pm.

 Communication with residents

-Our Outbreak Engagement Board will be held in public every month and more often if needed, led by local councillors accountable to the public.
+Our Outbreak Engagement Board is held in public every month and more often if needed, led by local councillors accountable to the public.

 - keeping our website up to date with the latest information and guidance

-- using social media to spread the word
+- using social media and other communication channels to spread the word

 - working with services, businesses and organisations to make sure information is clear and accurate

-- making sure information available in accessible formats and languages other than English
+- making sure information is available in accessible formats and languages other than English

-Governance of outbreaks will be carried out in several ways.
+Governance of outbreaks is carried out in several ways.

 Bracknell Forest Council Outbreak Engagement Board

-Will listen and engage with communities to keep the public informed about COVID-19.
+Listens and engages with communities to keep the public informed about COVID-19.